As a financial advisor, you may be wondering how to increase your marketing efficiency and boost your revenue. The answer… Read More

 It’s important for advisors to be prepared to have this conversation when clients are more interested than ever in their financial plan.
 Being able to put their mind at ease can help take the conversation further.

-While nobody could predict the circumstances of coronavirus, we do have the ability to simulate severe market volatility and prepare the financial plan accordingly.
+While nobody can predict the circumstances and world events that impact the market, we do have the ability to simulate severe market volatility and prepare the financial plan accordingly.
 This is where Monte Carlo analysis truly shines.

 When clients know their plan has been put through a thousand different market scenarios—including ones worse than their current situation—and the plan still has a high probability of success, they feel a lot more comfortable.